Mental Health Awareness

 The Fight or Flight Response: Your Body’s Stress Reaction

-Introduction: When Stress Becomes Survival Have you ever noticed your heart racing before a big presentation, your palms sweating before an argument, or a knot forming in your stomach during moments of uncertainty?
+Have you ever noticed your heart racing before a big presentation, your palms sweating before an argument, or a knot forming in your stomach during moments of uncertainty?
 Those sensations aren’t random — they’re part of your body’s ancient survival mechanism called the fight or flight response.
-The fight or
+The fight or flight response is your body’s

 The Fight or Flight Response: Your Body’s Stress Reaction Read More »